Ritika8081/Brain_Bubbles/README.md

 - **Dynamic Visualization:** Animates a balloon and generates bubbles when beta power exceeds a user-defined threshold.
 - **User Controls:** Provides a control panel with buttons to connect/disconnect the device, start/stop data streaming, and adjust the beta threshold.
 - **Real-Time Updates:** Displays EEG band power values with a bar graph and updates the visual effects accordingly.
-- **Web Bluetooth API:** Seamlessly connects to compatible EEG devices (e.g., those with a name starting with "NPG").
+- **Web Bluetooth API:** Seamlessly connects to compatible EEG devices (e.g., "NPG Lite").

 ## Project Structure

-- **game.html:** The main HTML file that includes all the HTML, CSS, and JavaScript needed to run the application.
+- **index.html:** The main HTML file that includes all the HTML, CSS, and JavaScript needed to run the application.
 - **README.md:** This documentation file.

 ## Setup and Installation